FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 # Charge Class

 A Charge Class indicates whether the row represents a regular charge or a correction to one or more previous charges.

-This is used for differentiating refunds from regularly incurrred charges.
+Charge Class is commonly used to differentiate refunds from regularly incurred charges.

 The ChargeClass column MUST be present and MUST NOT be null.
 This column is of type String and MUST be one of the allowed values.